By-laws for The Writing about Writing Development Group

 - Maintain an online shared document for WAW Business Meeting minutes and other relevant documents.

-WAW-L List Owner
+WAWN-L List Owner

-The WAW-L List Owner will
+The WAWN-L List Owner will

 - Maintain the listserv for the WAWN e-mail list (currently housed at U of Pittsburgh).